 BUILDING/STRUCTURE FOOTPRINT: The entire area of ground covered by the structure(s) on a lot, measured from the exterior surface of the exterior walls at grade level, including but not limited to cantilevered or similar overhanging extensions, as well as attached, enclosed or unenclosed structures such as garages, porches, patios, and decks.
 Where a structure or a portion of a structure is elevated above grade level on posts, columns, walls or similar supports, its footprint is the area of the ground that would be covered if it were located at ground level.

-[Moved from BUILDING to STRUCTURE TERMS with no changes.]
 BUILDING/STRUCTURE FRONT LINE: Line parallel to the front lot line transecting that point in the building face that is closest to the front lot line.
 This face includes porches whether enclosed or unenclosed but does not include steps.